|Gunter, R B N

 being carried out without incident.
 Early in the evening of the 3rd however, enemy artillery once again continued to bombard the front line, duckboard tracks, Battalion Headquarters and positions around Wallemolen.

-intelligence as to the strength of the enemy's positions and, if possible, the identity of the opposing
+Gathering intelligence as to the strength of the enemy's positions and, if possible, the identity

-German units themselves, the 2nd Battalion, Hampshire Regiment, 88th Infantry Brigade,
+of the opposing German units themselves, the 2nd Battalion, Hampshire Regiment, 88th Infantry

-were making preparations for a raid that would take place on the 4th.
-During the day, the enemy's artillery
+Brigade, were making preparations for a raid that would take place on the 4th.
+During the day, the enemy's

-remained reasonably inactive in comparison to the British guns, who, no doubt performing a 'feint' as to maintain
+artillery remained reasonably inactive in comparison to the British guns, who, no doubt performing a 'feint'

-an element of surprise, shelled the German front line.
-The objective of the raiding party was
+as to maintain an element of surprise, shelled the German front line.
+The objective of the raiding

 in the War Diary of the Worcesters as Teall Cotts.
 Authors note: Possibly a typo error and should be recorded as